cleskowsky/cleskowsky.github.io/books.md

 - [Tomorrow, and tomorrow, and tomorrow](https://www.amazon.ca/Tomorrow-novel-Gabrielle-Zevin/dp/0735243344), Gabrielle Zevin

+## Slides

+- [Why Cloud Zombies Are Destroying the Planet and How You Can Stop Them](/assets/2023/zombies.pdf): Absolutely fantastic.
+Turn it off!
+LightSwitchOps - turning off and back on again should be easy and just work.
+Don't make it hard for people to get servers - they won't give them back!
+(Attachment.)

 ## Articles

 - [Gov.uk design system](https://design-system.service.gov.uk/): A thorough guide to designing web applications / pages that are accessible and consistent.
 Very well put together and thought through.